vuestorefront/vue-storefront/docs/guide/cookbook/module.md

 ```

 :::tip NOTE
+Modules can be _loaded lazily_ naturally.
+The _lazy loading_ generally has a few advantages such as performance, code separation in more structured way and so on.
-You are free to choose to register your module here as other modules do, or register anywhere anytime else you want it, which is possible due to _lazy loading_ or aka dynamic loading.
-With _lazy loading_, however, you may not be able to access some hooks such as `onAppInit` because they are not lazy. (meaning only fired during app initialization)
+ _Lazy loading_, however, also has a downside that you may not be able to access some hooks such as `onAppInit` because they are not lazy. (meaning only fired during app initialization)
+}
 :::

 6. Run the command at **Vue Storefront** root path to bootstrap **Vue Storefront** app